Assessments

 • whether it is proportionate or in the public interest to conduct an investigation.

-We also look at whether any evidence has been provided by the complainant to support the allegation.
-By asking for supporting evidence we aim to keep vexatious, malicious or frivolous complaints to a minimum.
+We also look at whether any evidence has been provided to support the allegation.
+By asking for supporting evidence we aim to keep vexatious, malicious or frivolous allegations to a minimum.

-If we think it appropriate we may try and resolve the complaint through our Alternative Actions policy.
+If we think it appropriate we may try and resolve matters through our Alternative Actions policy.

 Investigations

-If we decide to investigate a complaint it does not mean that we have already decided that you have breached the Code.
+If we decide to investigate an allegation it does not mean that we have already decided that you have breached the Code.

 The purpose of an investigation is to see if there is evidence of a breach, and if there is whether the matter should be referred to the Commissioner.